Analytify/wp-analytify/readme.txt

 == Description ==

-[Analytify](http://wp-analytify.com/details) - makes Google Analytics simple for everywhere in WordPress (posts,pages and custom post types etc).
+[Analytify](http://analytify.io/details) - makes Google Analytics simple for everywhere in WordPress (posts,pages and custom post types etc).
 It presents the statistics in a beautiful way under the WordPress Posts/Pages at front end, backend and in its own Dashboard.
 Now you can get **Google Analytics Dashboard** inside your WordPress Dashboard within a minute.

-> **Analytify 2.0 Is Near & Upcoming Price Change!**<br>
-> Analytify 2.0 is almost ready for the world.
-There is also a upcoming price change within this week.
-[Read details here.](https://wp-analytify.com/go/TwoRC)

 > **Google Analytics Premium Partner** - [Read](https://www.google.com/analytics/partners/company/5179388639313920/gadp/5629499534213120/app/5707702298738688/listing/5639274879778816) what Google is saying about us.

 **1-Click Install is now available in free version too**

 > **Premium Version:**<br>
 > This plugin has a premium version, which is more easy to install, and shows **Real-Time Stats**, **Campaign Stats**, **ShortCodes**, *Front-end Stats*  and more reports in backend and front-end.
-Also premium version has better e-commerce tracking (Buy [Add-ons](http://wp-analytify.com/add-ons/) with premium), and campaigns management.
-Get the affordable Premium Version from [WP-Analytify.com](http://wp-analytify.com/upgrade-from-free) . **Bundle price** is also available with Addons.
+Also premium version has better e-commerce tracking (Buy [Add-ons](http://analytify.io/add-ons/) with premium), and campaigns management.
+Get the affordable Premium Version from [analytify.io](http://analytify.io/upgrade-from-free) . **Bundle price** is also available with Addons.

-**[WooCommerce Enhanced eCommerce](https://wp-analytify.com/go/WooCommerce)** tracking and report dashboard right inside your WordPress is now available.
-[Take a look](https://wp-analytify.com/go/WooCommerce).
+**[WooCommerce Enhanced eCommerce](https://analytify.io/go/WooCommerce)** tracking and report dashboard right inside your WordPress is now available.
+[Take a look](https://analytify.io/go/WooCommerce).